aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/xps-page-manipulation/add-page/_index.md

 ---
-title: How to Edit XPS Documents – Add Pages with Aspose.Page Java
+title: How to Edit XPS Documents – Add Pages with Aspose.Page for Java
 linktitle: Add Page in Java XPS
 second_title: Aspose.Page Java API
 description: Learn how to edit XPS documents by adding pages using Aspose.Page for Java.
 This step‑by‑step guide provides exact code, tips, and troubleshooting.